-- The main object of the course is to give you a thorough knowledge of turbulence modeling in CFD from the theoretical and practical points of view. - During the course, we will cover RANS models (Reynolds-Averaged Navier-Stokes) and scale-resolving simulations (SRS), such as LES and DES. - We will also address accuracy and reliability of CFD turbulent simulations. - We will cover discretization techniques, solution strategies, and best standard practices when conducting CFD simulations. - At the end, you should be able to give a critical assessment of the CFD simulations that you are conducting, independently of the software used.
+- The main objective of the course is to give you a thorough knowledge of turbulence modeling in CFD from the theoretical and practical points of view. - During the course, we will cover RANS models (Reynolds-Averaged Navier-Stokes) and scale-resolving simulations (SRS), such as LES and DES. - We will also address accuracy and reliability of CFD turbulent simulations. - During the hands-on sessions, we will cover discretization techniques, solution strategies, and best standard practices when conducting CFD simulations. - At the end, you should be able to give a critical assessment of the CFD simulations that you are conducting, independently of the software used.